zerotohero-dev/sif/README.md

 It's basically a command line interface that you can search for things real fast.
-You can, for example call `sif find tutorial` and `sif` will display you a bunch of tutorial links.
-The `find` command takes a regular expression as the search argument, which means you can do things like `sif find "youtube*tutorial"` which will show you a refined set of links.
+You can, for example call `sif find tutorial` and `sif` will display you a bunch of tutorial links (*the `find` command takes a regular expression as the search argument, which means you can do things like `sif find "youtube*tutorial"` which will show you a refined set of links*).

 Although `sif`s main focus is on sifting and finding links, you can use it to store and search arbitrary lines of text too.

 Read [this section] to learn more about what `sif` is capable of.

-### Who Is `sif` For
+## Who Should Use `sif`?

-If you love links, if you love to keep your information all together, and if you love to find things easily, and if you like the speed and simplicity of the command line, then `sif` is just for you.
+If you love links, if your browser has hundreds (*if not thousands*) bookmarks waiting to be sifted through, if you have used services like [read it later], [xmarks], or [delicious] for a hope to organize your links, if you love to keep your information all together, and if you love to find things easily, and if you like the speed, beauty, and simplicity of the command line, then `sif` has been tailored just for you.

-### Who Is `sif` **NOT** For
+> **Note**

-If you cannot live without a graphical user interface.
-If you open some sort of rich-text-enable cloud-ready word processor to store a simple link to a web page, or to write a simple "how to" note for later reference, then probably `sif` is **not** for you.
+>

-Since `sif` is a command line interface to sifting your stuff, you'll benefit it most, you are comfortable with the command line.
-However, even if you are not a comamnd line aficionado it's really easy to get used to it if you [spend five minutes to read the **Usage Examples**][link].
+> Since `sif` is a command line interface to sifting your stuff, you'll benefit

-## Backstory
+> it most, you are comfortable with the command line.
+However, even if you

-I'd been privately using a bunch of shell scripts for a similar purpose;
+> are not a command line aficionado it's really easy to get used to it if you
-and I decided to make it more usable, and publicly available; and that's how `sif` came up to be.
+> [spend five minutes to read the **Usage Examples**][link].

 ## Dependencies